Over 370,000 species

 and have a beetle named after you!
 3485 new species were described in 2011.
 There are more beetle species than all the vascular plants, and six

 times the number of vertebrates.
-In fact there are almost as many described species of beetle as there are of all other insects, plants and animals added together!
 For what this implies to the religious amongst us see the quote from J. B. S. Haldane below.

 They are found in every habitat except salt water and polar ice caps.